 CURRENT UPDATE: March 2, 2020 ZIKA VIRUS IN MEXICO

-There have been 58 confirmed cases of Zika across Mexico in 2019.
-You can find a complete state-by-state breakdown here, or click here and scroll down to ‘Documentos’ and click on the arrow next to “Cuadro Casos Zika.”
+There have been 120 confirmed cases of Zika across Mexico in 2020, but we will continue to carefully monitor the situation.
+Find a state-by-state breakdown here:

 The Centers for Disease Control (CDC) has no current ZIKV notice for Mexico, but it acknowledges there’s a risk of Zika Virus in the country.